 L-phenylalanine is found in most foods that contain protein, including beef, poultry, pork, fish, milk, yogurt, eggs, cheese, soy products (including soy protein isolate, soybean flour, and tofu), and certain nuts and seeds.
 The artificial sweetener aspartame is also high in phenylalanine.

 D-phenylalanine is made in the laboratory but is not found in food.

 - DL-phenylalanine (50/50 blend of D-phenylalanine and L-phenylalanine)

-Phenylalanine can be taken as a capsule, powder, or tablet.
-It can also be used as a topical cream.
+You can take phenylalanine as a capsule, powder, or tablet.
+You can also apply it as a topical cream.